olirods/flight-delay-prediction/README.md

 ## Local Up & Running

-We have used a computer with Ubuntu 22.04 installed.
+These steps have been successfully reproduced in a system with Ubuntu 22.04 installed.

 ### Downloading data